PrincetonUniversity/DecadesCompiler/README.md

 will install all the needed packages.

-DECADES's compiler is able to compile to riscv64 binaries using the riscv gcc sysroot.
-To obtain the depedencies, please go to in the scrpits_build_deps directory and run build.
-This will perform a large install (~13 GB) and take several hours.
-It will build LLVM and riscv64 GCC and OpenMP from sources.

-Once you have successfully installed/acquired the right versions of CMake and LLVM, run the following:
+Once you have successfully installed/acquired the right versions of the dependecies, run the following:

 ```console
     mkdir build